golang/go/CONTRIBUTING.md

 Sensitive security-related issues should be reported to [security@golang.org](mailto:security@golang.org).
 See the [security policy](https://golang.org/security) for details.

+The recommended way to file an issue is by running `go bug`.
 Otherwise, when filing an issue, make sure to answer these five questions:

 1. What version of Go are you using (`go version`)?